-Noteholders recourse to assets and/or cash flows of SBG may be subordinated to the rights of investors and funders to the assets and/or cash flows of the subsidiaries
+Noteholders recourse to assets and/or cash flows of the Issuer may be subordinated to the rights of investors and funders to the assets and/or cash flows of the subsidiaries

-SBG is a holding company and its ability to make payments in respect of the Notes issued by it under the Programme depends partially on the results of its operating subsidiaries and its ability to receive distributions and repayments from such subsidiaries
+The Issuer is a holding company and its ability to make payments in respect of the Notes issued by it under the Programme depends partially on the results of its operating subsidiaries and its ability to receive distributions and repayments from such subsidiaries

-SBG is the ultimate holding company for the Group's interests and conducts its business through operating subsidiaries.
-SBG's ability to meet its financial obligations, including payments under Notes issued by it, depends partially on receipt of interest and principal payments on loans made by it to its operating subsidiaries (including, for example, any loans which may be made with the issue proceeds of Notes issued by SBG) and/or distributions of earnings and capital from its operating subsidiaries in the form of dividends, distributions or other advances and payments.
+The Issuer is the ultimate holding company for the Group's interests and conducts its business through operating subsidiaries.
+The Issuer's ability to meet its financial obligations, including payments under Notes issued by it, depends partially on receipt of interest and principal payments on loans made by it to its operating subsidiaries (including, for example, any loans which may be made with the issue proceeds of Notes issued by the Issuer) and/or distributions of earnings and capital from its operating subsidiaries in the form of dividends, distributions or other advances and payments.

-Certain of SBG's subsidiaries have incurred or may in the future incur indebtedness pursuant to loan agreements, indentures or other financial instruments that rank senior to SBG's loans to its subsidiaries.
-Furthermore, such subsidiaries are, or may in the future be, subject to restrictions contained in loan agreements or indentures which prohibit or limit their ability to transfer funds to SBG and/or require that any existing or new indebtedness of such subsidiaries to SBG be subordinated to the indebtedness under such loan agreements or indentures.
-SBG's subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to pay any amounts due under Notes issued by SBG (or SBSA) or to make any funds available therefore, whether in the form of dividends or otherwise.
-Any right that SBG may have to receive assets of any such subsidiary upon its liquidation, and the consequent right of the holders of Notes to benefit from the distribution of proceeds from those assets, will be effectively subordinated to the claims of creditors of such subsidiaries, including tax authorities, employees, trade creditors and lenders.
+Certain of the Issuer's subsidiaries have incurred or may in the future incur indebtedness pursuant to loan agreements, indentures or other financial instruments that rank senior to the Issuer's loans to its subsidiaries.
+Furthermore, such subsidiaries are, or may in the future be, subject to restrictions contained in loan agreements or indentures which prohibit or limit their ability to transfer funds to the Issuer and/or require that any existing or new indebtedness of such subsidiaries to the Issuer be subordinated to the indebtedness under such loan agreements or indentures, the Issuer's subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to pay any amounts due under Notes issued by the Issuer or to make any funds available therefore, whether in the form of dividends or otherwise.
+Any right that the Issuer may have to receive assets of any such subsidiary upon its liquidation, and the consequent right of the holders of Notes to benefit from the distribution of proceeds from those assets, will be effectively subordinated to the claims of creditors of such subsidiaries, including tax authorities, employees, trade creditors and lenders.